Spread the love

 The Mt.
 Hamiguitan Range Wildlife Sanctuary is a protected area in the Philippines and is one of the most biodiverse places in the world.
 The sanctuary is home to an incredible variety of flora and fauna, including rare species of birds, mammals, reptiles and amphibians.

-See also Exploring Europe's World Heritage Sites
+See also Exploring the World Heritage Sites of Greece

 It is also home to the endemic Philippine Eagle, which is the country’s national bird.
 In 2014, the sanctuary was declared a UNESCO World Heritage Site, in recognition of its unique biodiversity and importance to the local communities.